smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 17. Partition Functions

 A partition function determines how data is divided across multiple partitions within a table or index based on the specified values of a specified column.
 It maps rows to partitions using a set of boundary values, allowing you to manage and query large datasets more efficiently by distributing them into smaller, more manageable chunks.
-Partition functions are paired with partition schemes to determine the physical storage of these partitions.
+Partition functions are paired with partition schemes to determine the physical storage for each partition.

 Contrary to the SQL Server documentation, partition functions are not represented in the `sys.sql_expression_dependencies` table.